If you have scabies there are a number of things you can do to help manage the condition.

 Here’s some self-help information:

-- Scabies is easily treated with gentle scrubbing of the skin followed by drying and applying a lotion that you can buy from pharmacies.
+- Scabies is easily treated with gentle scrubbing of the skin followed by drying and applying permethrin cream or lotion that you can buy from pharmacies.
 Follow the application instructions carefully on the bottle.
 More than one application may be necessary.
 The lotion must be applied to the whole body so you may need assistance to get to hard to reach areas.

 - Treatment for the elderly, infants, people with sensitive skin and pregnant women may vary, so speak to your pharmacist to make sure you buy the correct lotion.